dy1z/docs/content/docs/examples/reverse-stack.md

 1. Use the responsive `table-{...}-group` utilities on each column, to reverse column order on small screens
 2. Wrap the contents of each column in a `<div>` and use it to set padding for mobile.
 This is required because the CSS properties used to reverse the column order do not support padding

-<a href="https://codepen.io/maizzle/pen/dgpxbB?editors=1000" class="rounded bg-gradient-l-ocean-light hover:bg-gradient-l-ocean-dark text-sm font-bold leading-full py-3 px-12 mt-4 inline-flex" target="_blank" rel="nofollow noopener"><span class="text-white">2 col reorder demo on CodePen</span></a>
+<a href="https://codepen.io/maizzle/pen/dgpxbB?editors=1000" class="text-gradient-none rounded bg-gradient-l-ocean-light hover:bg-gradient-l-ocean-dark text-sm text-white font-bold leading-full py-3 px-12 mt-4 inline-flex" target="_blank" rel="nofollow noopener">2 col reorder demo on CodePen</a>

 ## Reorder 3+ cols